pyudev/pyudev/README.rst

 Installation
 ============

-The basic binding is implemented in pure Python atop of ctypes_, contains no native code and has no dependencies.
-The only requirements are Python 2.6 or newer (Python 3 is supported as well) and of course udev_.  pyudev is tested against udev_ 151 and newer, older versions of udev_ may or may not work.
+The basic binding is implemented in pure Python atop of ctypes_.
+The only dependencies are udev_ and Python.pyudev supports CPython_ 2.6 or newer (including 3.x) and PyPy_ 1.5 or newer, and is tested against udev_ 151 and newer.
+Older versions of older versions of udev_ may or may not work.

 The toolkit integration modules in ``pyudev.pyqt4``, ``pyudev.pyside`` and ``pyudev.glib`` require some libraries from the corresponding toolkit.